Roland Garros Tickets

 Category 2The "CAT 2" level on both the Philippe Chatrier (Center Court) and Suzanne Lengle Court is situated in the first part of the second level of both stadiums and offer very nice views of the court and action.

 Category 3The "CAT 3" level on both the Philippe Chatrier (Center Court) and Suzanne Lengle Court are situated in the upper portion of the second level of both stadiums.
 Both stadiums were built specifically for tennis, as such, there really are no bad seats even in the most affordable "CAT 3" level.
 You'll simply have a higher perspective of the court than from the CAT 2 level seats.

 A ticket on the Phillipe Chatrier (Center Court) or Suzanne Lenglen Court will give you a reserved seat for the entire day on that particular court with access to all the outside courts except Court 1 which has its own specific ticket.
 If you have a ticket on Phillipe Chatrier you cannot access the Suzanne Lenglen court and vice-versa.
 Both of these show courts usually offer an equal level of featured singles matches through Wednesday of the second week of the tournament.
 From Thursday of the second week through the end of the tournament all of the featured singles matches are played on the Phillipe Chatrier Center Court.
 The overall seating capacity on the Philippe-Chatrier Court is 14,840, and on Suzanne Lenglen is 9,959.

 *What do Grounds Passes give access to?
 Grounds Passes also known as "Annexe tickets" are very popular as there are many great matches to enjoy on the outside courts during the first 10 days of the event.
-These French Open Grounds Passes give you access to ALL the outside courts, but does NOT give access to Phillipe Chatrier, Suzanne Lenglen, or Court 1.
+These French Open Grounds Passes give you access to ALL the outside courts but DO NOT offer access to Phillipe Chatrier, Suzanne Lenglen, or Court 1.